Reappropriation and design of the truncated northern fringe of Dorchester Square

-The northern edge of historic Square Dorchester had been cut off in the mid-1900s by the construction of an underground parking garage and the widening of a street.
+The northern edge of historic Dorchester Square had been cut off in the mid-1900s by the construction of an underground parking garage and the widening of a street.
 These actions are playfully incorporated into the design for a classic Victorian fountain positioned on the line of this bifurcation.
 From the park side of this divide, the elevation of the fountain is revealed as a timeless water feature typical of Montreal’s mid-nineteenth century ‘belle-époque’ period.
 From the street side, the fountain is sliced to manifest the cut line to be visible as a two-dimensional silhouette cut-out.
 The relationship between these two elevations presents a curious tension that embodies an evolving history of civic values while pragmatically maintaining their function and spirit.
-Similarly, the original diagonal Victorian pathways radiating from the centre of Square Dorchester had been sliced by two car ramps descending to the underground parking garage.
-Two arched pedestrian bridges restore these axes without interrupting traffic flows, effectively positioning the park thresholds closer to rue St-Catherine to plug into the large volumes of pedestrians that circulate on this emblematic commercial street.
+Similarly, the original diagonal Victorian pathways radiating from the centre of Dorchester Square had been sliced by two car ramps descending to the underground parking garage.
+Two arched pedestrian bridges restore these axes without interrupting traffic flows, effectively positioning the park thresholds closer to rue St-Catherine to plug into large volumes of pedestrians that circulate on this emblematic commercial street.

 Ville de Montréal

 François Ménard/Fountain Engineer, Aedifica, Gilles Arpin/Lighting, Les Services exp inc.